 The next step is to dab a high-quality, properly refined concentrate.
 If consuming a solvent-based concentrate, it is important to ensure that the oil is free of both plant matter (also known as contaminate) and residual solvent.
 If you seek the essence of the fresh plant, we recommend live resin, which is made from freshly frozen plant material immediately following harvest.
 To learn more about how to smoke dabs on the go, click here.

-Concentrate connoisseurs however, will likely appreciate the flavor and terpene preservation associated with solventless extracts like dry sift and ice water hash.
-Because high quality solventless extracts are comprised of isolated glandular trichome heads, they are packed with pure, unadulterated terpenes.
+Concentrate connoisseurs, however, will likely appreciate the flavor and terpene preservation associated with solventless extracts like dry sift and ice water hash.
+High-quality solventless extracts are comprised of isolated glandular trichome heads; they are packed with pure, unadulterated terpenes.

-You can also dab CBD, which is a very effective consumption method.
+You can also dab CBD or Delta-8, which is a very effective consumption method.

 Drop the Carb Cap

-For those who are unfamiliar, a carb cap is a tool used to help fully vaporize cannabis concentrates at lower temperatures.
+For those unfamiliar, a carb cap is a tool used to help fully vaporize cannabis concentrate at lower temperatures.
 The carb cap is typically dropped on top of the nail, creating a partial seal.
 Think of it as creating an oven for optimum vaporization of concentrates.
-Carb caps are essential for maximizing the flavor and efficiency of low temperature dabs.
+Carb caps are essential for maximizing the flavor and efficiency of low-temperature dabs.
+Grasscity offers a massive variety of carb caps.

 Make Your Own Dabs at Home